Lucy Rose

-Lucy Rose Parton (born 20 June 1989) is an English singer-songwriter and musician who performs as Lucy Rose.
-Her debut album, Like I Used To, was released in 2012.
-Rose released her second album, Work It Out, in 2015 on Columbia Records.
-Her third album, Something's Changing, was released in 2017 on Communion Records.
+Lucy Rose Parton (born 20 June 1989), professionally known as Lucy Rose, is an English singer-songwriter.
+She signed with Columbia Records to release her debut studio album, Like I Used To (2012), which was met with critical praise and entered the UK Albums Chart, along with each of her subsequent releases.
+Her fifth and latest studio album, This Ain't The Way You Go Out, was released in April 2024.
+She founded her own record label, Real Kind Records, an imprint of Communion Music in January 2020.

 Life and career

-Born in Camberley, Surrey, England.
-Rose's musical origins began with her playing drums in her school orchestra; her songwriting started with her writing tunes on her family home's piano.
+Born in Camberley, Surrey, England, Rose's musical origins began with her playing drums in her school orchestra; her songwriting started with her writing tunes on her family home's piano.
 She is the youngest of three sisters.
 She later bought a guitar from a shop she passed on the way to school, taught herself and began writing material at around the age of sixteen.
 Rose never played her material for anyone until she left home after completing her A-levels.

 At eighteen, she moved to London; instead of taking her place at University College London to study geography, she began experimenting and performing with other musicians.
 It was at this time when she met Jack Steadman, the frontman of Bombay Bicycle Club.
 After becoming friends, Steadman asked if she would like to perform vocals on a song he had written and was recording.
 The acoustic album Flaws came out with Steadman on lead vocals, and Rose performing backing vocals, most notably on the title track "Flaws", as well as others on the album.
 She went on to perform some backing vocal duties on Bombay Bicycle Club's third album, A Different Kind of Fix, and features in their fourth, So Long, See You Tomorrow.
 Rose also performs some backing vocal duties on the track This Sullen Welsh Heart by the Manic Street Preachers on their album Rewind the Film.
 In 2018 she provided backing vocals for Paul Weller's fourteenth studio album True Meanings, and appeared on stage with him in 2019 for his Royal Festival Hall concert, Other Aspects.

 A fan of tea, Rose began selling her own blend named "Builder Grey" (two part English Breakfast and one part Earl Grey) at her shows as a substitute for merchandise or CDs.